maxplanck-ie/snakepipes/docs/content/workflows/ATACseq.rst

 There is a configuration file in ``snakePipes/workflows/ATACseq/defaults.yaml``::

     ## General/Snakemake parameters, only used/set by wrapper or in Snakemake cmdl, but not in Snakefile
-    pipeline: ATAC-seq
+    pipeline: ATACseq
     configFile:
     clusterConfigFile:
     local: false
     maxJobs: 5
-    ## workingdir need to be required DNA-mapping output dir, 'outdir' is set to workingdir internally
+    ## workingdir need to be required DNAmapping output dir, 'outdir' is set to workingdir internally
     workingdir:
     ## preconfigured target genomes (mm9,mm10,dm3,...) , see /path/to/snakemake_workflows/shared/organisms/
     ## Value can be also path to your own genome config file!